tatemazer/AcaiaArduinoBLE/README.md

 This is largely a basic port of the  [LunarGateway](https://github.com/frowin/LunarGateway/) library written for the ESP32.

 In addition to some minor notes from [pyacaia](https://github.com/lucapinello/pyacaia) library written for raspberryPI.

+This is a fork from Tate Mazers library https://github.com/tatemazer/AcaiaArduinoBLE , adding Felicita Arc support.